 - Hall, Dr. Janet at Massachusetts General in Boston, Mass.
 Dr. Hall does not do IVF but is open to treating high FSH patients with medications.

-- Toth, Dr. Thomas at Vincent Obstetrics and Gynecological Services – Massachusetts General Hospital in Boston, Massachusetts.
-Will treat some cases of high fsh.
+- Toth, Dr. Thomas at Massachusetts General Hospital, Dept. of Obstetrics & Gynecology in Boston, Massachusetts.

 - Zhang, Dr. John at New Hope Fertility Center in NY.
-Favors natural or low stim approaches, but uses various approaches depending on the FSH.
-Very receptive to high fsh and older patients.
+Entire practice is very receptive to high FSH and older patients.